flame-engine/flame/doc/other_modules/jenny/language/expressions/functions/numeric.md

 # Numeric functions

 These functions are used to manipulate numeric values.
+Most of them take a single numeric argument and produce a numeric result.

 ## `ceil(x)`